pivot-access-ltd/bma-offline-docs/src/how-to-set-up-networks-6174.md

 <a href="#heading--patch-panel"><h4 id="heading--patch-panel">Patch panel</h4></a>

-A [patch panel](https://en.wikipedia.org/wiki/Patch_panel#firstHeading) is simply a 24- to 48-port panel of connectors that can link together three- to ten-foot cables.
+A [patch panel](https://en.wikipedia.org/wiki/Patch_panel#firstHeading)`↗` is simply a 24- to 48-port panel of connectors that can link together three- to ten-foot cables.
 A patch panel allows jumpers from network runs to devices in racks, without putting strain and "cable creep" on long runs.

 <a href="#heading--lan"><h4 id="heading--lan">LAN</h4></a>

 Besides topology, networks can also be classified by their size, range, or "reach."
-One such classification is the [Local Area Network (LAN)](https://en.wikipedia.org/wiki/Local_area_network#firstHeading), which connects computers in close proximity (about 300 feet).
+One such classification is the [Local Area Network (LAN)](https://en.wikipedia.org/wiki/Local_area_network#firstHeading)`↗`, which connects computers in close proximity (about 300 feet)`↗`.

 <a href="#heading--WAN"><h4 id="heading--WAN">WAN</h4></a>

-A [WAN (wide area network)](https://en.wikipedia.org/wiki/Wide_area_network#firstHeading) is a network which connects LANs across large geographic distances, e.g., thousands of miles.
+A [WAN (wide area network)](https://en.wikipedia.org/wiki/Wide_area_network#firstHeading)`↗` is a network which connects LANs across large geographic distances, e.g., thousands of miles.

 <a href="#heading--MAN"><h4 id="heading--MAN">MAN</h4></a>

-A [metro area network or MAN](https://en.wikipedia.org/wiki/Metropolitan_area_network#firstHeading) connects LANs over a smaller area, like a city or urban footprint.
+A [metro area network or MAN](https://en.wikipedia.org/wiki/Metropolitan_area_network#firstHeading)`↗` connects LANs over a smaller area, like a city or urban footprint.
 Basically, if it isn't really a WAN, but you can't connect it with cables, it's usually considered a MAN.

 <a href="#heading--router"><h4 id="heading--router">Router</h4></a>

-A [router](https://en.wikipedia.org/wiki/Router_%28computing%29#firstHeading) is a device that transfers packets from one network to another.
+A [router](https://en.wikipedia.org/wiki/Router_%28computing%29#firstHeading)`↗` is a device that transfers packets from one network to another.
 Unlike switches, which only ensure that pre-addressed packets get to the correct recipient machines, routers actually modify or encapsulate packets to ensure that they can travel on other networks to reach a remote destination.
-Choices about routing are so important that we'll spend a [great deal of time on the subject](/t/about-cloud-networks/5808#heading--routing-still-rules) when we learn about cloud networking.
+Choices about routing are so important that we'll spend a [great deal of time on the subject](#heading--routing-still-rules)`↗` when we learn about cloud networking.

 <a href="#heading--About-cloud-networks"><h2 id="heading--About-cloud-networks">About cloud networks</h2></a>